JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 # Files and modules

 When writing a code, especially in large projects, it is essential to organize code in a meaningful way.
 There are three main ways how to do it.
 The first one is to split code into multiple files.
-The second one is to use modules to create separates global scopes.
+The second one is to use modules to create global scopes.
 The last and most advanced is to extract parts of the code that can be generalized into separate packages.
-All these three approaches can be (and usually are) used together to get even readable code.
+All these three approaches can be (and usually are) used together to get even more readable code.
 In this lecture, we describe how to use these three approaches in Julia.

 ## Files

 The first and most basic approach is to split the code into multiple files.
-Such files have to be of an appropriate type, i.e. it has to be Julia files with `.jl` extension.
+Such files have to be of an appropriate type, i.e., Julia files with `.jl` extension.
 The code inside the Julia files can be loaded into global scope using the `include` function.

 ```julia
 include("/absolute/path/to/the/file/filename.jl")
 include("../relative/path/to/the/file/filename.jl")
 ```

-The  `include` function evaluates the contents of the input source file in the global scope of the module where the `include` call occurs.
+The  `include` function evaluates the input source file's contents in the global scope of the module where the `include` call occurs.
 If some file is included multiple times, the file is also evaluated multiple times.

 Using separate files to organize code can be very useful.
 However, this approach also has many disadvantages.
-The main one is, that we have to pay attention to avoid clashing of the variable/function names from different files, since all files are evaluated in the same global scope.
+We have to pay attention to avoid clashing of the variable/function names from different files since all files are evaluated in the same global scope.
 This problem can be solved by using modules as described in the following section.

 ## Modules

-Modules allows user to specify what names of variables/functions/types can be visible outside of the module.
+Modules allow users to specify what names of variables/functions/types can be visible outside of the module.
 As we briefly mentioned in the section [Scope of variables](@ref Scope-of-variables), modules in Julia introduce a new global scope.
-In other words, modules in Julia are separate variable workspaces and provide the following key features
+In other words, modules in Julia are separate variable workspaces and provide the following key features:

 - defining top-level definitions (aka global variables) without worrying about name conflicts when your code is used together with somebody else's,
-- control of the visibility of variables/functions/types outside of the module via exporitng,
+- control of the visibility of variables/functions/types outside of the module via exporting,
-- control of the visibility of variables/functions/types from other modules inside the module via importing.
+- control visibility of variables/functions/types from other modules inside the module via importing.

-The basic syntax for defining modules is following.
+The basic syntax for defining modules is the following.
 Modules are created using the `module` keyword.

 ```@example modules
 module Points